 The literary standard was epic.
 As a nature fan, I particularly enjoyed the picturesque descriptiveness of the world setting.
 The heartfelt emotions and feelings of a little girl with so much potential yet, restricted to her physical form were written in a splendid way.
 There is no doubt that this book is inspirational and it touched my heart in a very delicate way.

 The pace of the story is steady and easy to understand.
 The message it brings is loud and clear.
 I believe anyone with a heart will enjoy reading this story.

 Written by Jeyran Main

-Category: Fiction, Teen BooksTags: amazon, america, Author, birds, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, condor, disability, disable, disable kid, editing, endangered birds, illness, india, indie author, indie writers, indigo chapters, inspirational book, jeyran main, publishing, quote of the day, Quotes, review tales, Talon 1 by Gigi Sedlmayer Come Fly with Me (Talon #1) by Gigi Sedlmayer, waterstones, writing
+Category: Fiction, Young Adult - Teen BooksTags: amazon, america, Author, birds, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, condor, disability, disable, disable kid, editing, endangered birds, illness, india, indie author, indie writers, indigo chapters, inspirational book, jeyran main, publishing, quote of the day, Quotes, review tales, Talon 1 by Gigi Sedlmayer Come Fly with Me (Talon #1) by Gigi Sedlmayer, waterstones, writing